Rape Survivor Writes To CJI Alleging Sessions Judge Laughed at Her During Hearing

 The woman has alleged that Hiremath raped her at a hotel in Chanakyapuri, Delhi.
 She had filed an FIR against him under IPC Sections 376 (punishment of offense of rape), 342 (punishment for wrongful confinement), and 509 (word, gesture, or act intended to insult the modesty of a woman).

 Judge Sanjay Khanagwal was hearing the case earlier this month, when he allegedly “laughed” with the opposing counsel over the latter’s “disparaging” remarks The woman wrote to Chief Justice S.A.
-Bobde on March 11, detailing the emotionally scarring court incident.
+Bobde on March 11, detailing the emotionally scarring court incident after the hearing at Patiala House Court on 10th March.

 “During the hearing, the counsel representing the accused, one Mr. Vijay Aggarwal, repeatedly made false, gravely humiliating, and disparaging remarks against me and assassinated my character throughout the course of the hearing by slut-shaming me.
 All this happened in the presence of the Judge, Sh.
 Sanjay Khanagwal, who to my shock, instead of reprimanding Mr. Aggarwal and restraining him from doing so, laughed with him, on multiple instances,” she wrote.

-Note: Clarification: This post has been updated to specify that the survivor wrote to the Chief Justice after the hearing at Patiala House on 10th March.